 - Partial Payment Installment Agreements (PPIA) – This settlement technique is generally easier to obtain than an Offer in Compromise (OIC), particularly if you are rejected for an OIC.
 It entails an agreement with the IRS in which the individual pays smaller monthly payments than is typically required, along with an IRS assessment of your financial situation every two years.

 - Direct Debit IRS Installment Agreements (DDIA) – These are monthly payments withdrawn from your bank account.
-Individuals are eligible if $50,000 or less is owed and they are seeking a tax lien.
-For $50,000 or more tax debt, a direct payroll deduction is required.
+Individuals are eligible if they owe $50,000 or less and they are seeking a tax lien.
+For $50,000 or more tax debt, the IRS requires a direct payroll deduction.

-Bradford Law Offices, PLLC can help you determine which option is right for you.
+Bradford Law Offices can help you determine which option is right for you.

-What types of tax debt may be discharged in Chapter 7 Bankruptcy?
+What types of tax debt can I discharge in Chapter 7 Bankruptcy?

-If an individual files for chapter 7 bankruptcy, income tax debt may be discharged if it is at least three years old and the tax returns were filed at least two years ago.
-These taxes must be assessed at least 8 months (240 days) before you file for bankruptcy, and there must be no evidence of fraud or evasion on your part.
-There are many loopholes involved in this process, however, which must be discussed with an experienced tax attorney.
+If an individual files for Chapter 7 bankruptcy, they can discharge income tax debt if it is at least three years old and they filed their tax returns at least two years ago.
+These taxes must be assessed at least eight months (240 days) before you file for bankruptcy, and there must be no evidence of fraud or evasion on your part.
+However, many loopholes are involved in this process, which you should discuss with an experienced tax attorney.
 Filing for bankruptcy may not be the best course of action to settle IRS debt simply because not all tax debts are discharged, particularly if they are less than three years old.

 The Prevalence of Tax Debt in North Carolina

-From statistics posted to the Tax Policy Center, the federal government collected $83,714,348 in taxes total from North Carolina in 2016.
-Out of the $3,333,449,083 collected across all fifty states, this means that our state contributes 2.5 percent of all taxes to the federal government.
-Our tax contributions are more than even our representation in the Senate!
-Moreover, the majority of funding the government receives from taxes actually comes from the citizens.
-Nearly two-thirds of the government’s tax collection comes from individual tax brackets, with less than a sixth coming from business income taxes.
+According to statistics posted to the Tax Policy Center, the federal government collected $107.1 billion in taxes total from North Carolina in 2021.
+Out of the $4.1 trillion collected across all fifty states, this means that our state contributes 2.6 percent of all taxes to the federal government.
+Our tax contributions are more than even than our representation in the Senate!
+Moreover, the majority of government funding from taxes comes from the citizens.
+About three-quarters of the government’s tax collection comes from income, employment, estate, and trust taxes.
+Only about 10 percent of tax revenue comes from business taxes.
 With numbers like this, it can seem like the IRS is trying to trap citizens in debt.

-Being in debt can feel like it is just you, one citizen against the IRS.
+Being in debt can feel like it is just you, one citizen, against the IRS.
 However, tax debt is a much more common issue than many people think.
-According to the Committee for a Responsible Federal Budget roughly 17 percent of federal taxes each year go unpaid.
-That 17 percent is made up of both unfiled claims and under-reported incomes, and many people who make up that 17 percent so desperately need the repayment plans that exist for them.
+According to former IRS chief Charles Rettig, roughly $1 trillion in federal taxes each year go unpaid.
+That shortfall is made up of both unfiled claims and under-reported incomes, and many people so desperately need the repayment plans that exist for them.
 No two situations are the same for any of these people suffering from unpaid debts, which is why there are so many different programs for people to utilize.
 Knowing which program you are eligible for can be extremely difficult, especially if you have no knowledge of the tax codes.
-Navigating federal tax code and financial documents can be a headache of information and wording unless you have the help of an experienced lawyer.
+Navigating federal tax codes and financial documents can be a headache of information and wording unless you have the help of an experienced lawyer.

 Contact a Raleigh Tax Debt Resolution Attorney Today

 If an unreasonable amount of tax debt is looming ominously in your future, you need an experienced attorney today.
 With the experienced guidance of an attorney, your financial stress doesn’t have to be your burden to bear alone.
-At Bradford Law Offices, PLLC we believe that everyone deserves a second chance in the form of a fair method of debt repayment.
-With the tax code changing with the current political climate, it is vital to have someone fighting for you who is adept at keeping up with changing regulation.
-Call us today at (919) 758-8879 to schedule a consultation, and we can walk you through your options towards a debt-free future.
+At Bradford Law Offices, our lawyers believe that everyone deserves a second chance in the form of a fair method of debt repayment.